 8) Processing time, requirements and fees are subject to change without notice.

 9) In certain cases the visa section of the Consulate is entitled to process visa applications for as long as necessary.
-Visas can be denied.
+Visas may be denied without explanation provided.

 10) Please be advised that foreign citizens may not hold two or more valid Russian visas simultaneously.
 In this case the older valid (unexpired) visa must be cancelled before a new visa is issued.